kalendar/assessments/srl/strategies/managing_environment/high-summary.md

 1. Set rules for others in your house about "do not disturb" times
 2. Turn off your cell phone and other technology
-3. Identify 2-3 comfortable and quiet places to study so that you have options
+3. Identify 2-3 comfortable and quiet places so that you have multiple options to do your work.